 Changes to the system in the colonial era

 The message stick routine varied from place to place and has changed in significant ways since the British occupation of Australia.
 In the early 20th century, for example, it became increasingly common for women to send messages, or for the sender and messenger to be the same person.
-Other adaptations include the use of iron tools in their manufacture, the exploitation of non-native or salvage timbers, Western influences in the motif system (alphabetic letters, playing card suits, rules of perspective, modern pigments), and introduced methods of transporting message sticks such as by horse, steamer, coach or aeroplane.
+Other adaptations include the use of iron tools in their manufacture, the exploitation of non-native or salvage timbers, Western influences in the motif system (alphabetic letters, playing card suits, rules of perspective, new pigments such as blue), and introduced methods of transporting message sticks such as by horse, steamer, coach or aeroplane.

 Beginning in the early 1950s, message sticks began to be deployed for their political symbolism in settler–Indigenous negotiations.
 The earliest recorded instance of this is a message stick sent from Bathurst and Melville islanders to Prime Minister Robert Menzies in 1951.
 Today, message sticks are increasingly seen in high-profile public events where their role is to serve as symbols of cooperation between Indigenous and non-Indigenous institutions.
 Message sticks are also manufactured as artistic products for sale in Indigenous art economies.
-The much more traditional pre-colonial routines have disappeared from view, and were last recorded in Australia’s Top End.
-They were known in the Tiwi Islands until the 1950s, on Groote Eylandt until the 1960s and in Arnhem Land as recently as the 1970s.
+Meanwhile, the more traditional pre-colonial routines have disappeared from view, and were last recorded in Australia’s Top End.
+Message sticks were used in a traditional way in the Tiwi Islands until the 1950s, on Groote Eylandt until the 1960s and in Arnhem Land as recently as the 1970s.

 Even though no fieldwork on message sticks has been carried out since C. P. Mountford recorded their use in the Tiwi islands in 1954, message sticks continued to be sent in various parts of the Top End, especially Arnhem Land where they are typically referred to as ‘lettersticks’.
-The Museum and Art Gallery of the Northern Territory (MAGNT) conserves several message sticks from the Bininj Kunwok speaking area that were sent as late as the 1970s.
+The Museum and Art Gallery of the Northern Territory (MAGNT) conserves several message sticks from the Bininj Kunwok speaking area that were sent in the 1970s.
 Other message stick communications from this region are recorded in archives and published oral narratives.
-In late 2019, Bob Burruwal and Lena Yarinkura, two Kune-speaking landowners living on Angabarrbirri outstation, began documenting traditional message stick use.
+In late 2019, BB [recently deceased] and Lena Yarinkura, two Kune-speaking landowners living on Angabarrbirri outstation, began documenting traditional message stick use.
 These two specialists demonstrated methods of manufacture, inscription and interpretation, and the results have been archived by Maningrida Arts.
 This is the first time the practice has been specifically documented in 65 years.
-More documentary work is proposed in Arnhem Land in 2021.
+More documentary work is proposed in Arnhem Land in 2022.

 The global importance of message sticks to the study of visual communication